-Major corporations used to use commercial banks as their major source of loan financing.
-However, in the late 1970s and 1980s large corporations started bypassing the commercial banks and issuing bonds in the capital markets.
+Years ago, major corporations used commercial banks as their major source of loan financing.
+Presently large corporations bypass the commercial banks and issue bonds in the capital markets.
 This short-circuiting of the commercial banks is called disintermediation.

 Glass-Steagall Act